 Mirin – This is the secret ingredient that Hibachi restaurants add to their sauce to give it a very authentic Japanese flavor.
 You can replace it with rice vinegar, apple cider vinegar, or Sake.

 Store-bought sauce mostly has xanthan gum added to the recipe to stabilize the sauce.
 It is a natural ingredient and has no side effects.
 You can also try adding ½ teaspoon xanthan gum to your recipe.

 How To Make Yum Yum Sauce

-Stir in 1 tablespoon tomato paste, 1 teaspoon paprika, ¼ teaspoon cayenne, ½ teaspoon garlic powder, ½ teaspoon onion powder, 1 tablespoon melted and cooled butter, 1 tablespoon mirin, 1 teaspoon sugar, ¼ cup water, and salt to taste.
+Whisk together 2 cups of mayonnaise, 1 tablespoon tomato paste, 1 teaspoon paprika, ¼ teaspoon cayenne, ½ teaspoon garlic powder, ½ teaspoon onion powder, 1 tablespoon melted and cooled butter, 1 tablespoon mirin, 1 teaspoon sugar, ¼ cup water, and salt to taste until smooth and creamy.